qlu-lab/PRS-DEMO/README.md

 # PRS-DEMO
 This is a demo of a PRS script that allows you to automatically train and calculate PRS scores across all popular PRS methods.
-Currently the demo will only work for LDpred2 and a simple PRS scoring method so the demo can be done in a timely fashion.
+Currently, the demo will only work for LDpred2 and a simple PRS scoring method so the demo can be done in a timely fashion.
+For purposes of the demo, the PRS methods are trained only on data from chromosome 22 to make computation quick.

 ### Set up
 * Clone this repo into a folder on your local computer